 Written in student and parent friendly language, the Reading Skills Cards travel between school and home daily providing guidelines for teachers, parents and students as to the skills and strategies (standards) that must be mastered at each level.
 Comprehension questions are keyed to the higher order thinking skills required by high stakes tests.

 Each 15 minutes of reading practice counts as one Step.
-Students are expected to read for 11 Steps a week, for a minimum of 400 Steps (100 hours) per year.
+Students are expected to read for a minimum of 800 Steps per year.
 Teachers, administrators, and office staff, wear the weekly target number of Reading Steps around their necks.
 This simple gesture makes it clear that every student in the school is expected to do enough reading practice every day to get good at it.
 It is soon very clear which students in the school are not getting enough reading practice in time to do something about it.

 The Conference Notebook is the heart of the 100 Book Challenge standards-based formative assessment system.
 The teacher maintains a standards-based assessment/coaching guide appropriate to that student’s current level of reading proficiency.
 Teachers learn to assess, diagnose, and instruct each student using a standards-based formative assessment framework while the student reads books he or she has chosen and wants to read.